mkly/front_end_permissions/README.md

 Front End Permissions
 =====================

-A Permission Key Category name Front End Permissions for site building
+A Permission Key Category named Front End for site building

 ### This Package Does Nothing
 This package essentially installs a Permission Key Category named "Front End Permissions" with a handle front\_end.